britslambs/DH110/Assignment 3/README.md

 # Reflection ✔️

-  This user research process felt a lot more natural than the Pilot Testing because it was more of a conversation.
+  This user research process felt a lot more natural than the Pilot Testing because it felt like a conversation.
 Therefore, my results are more informative and allowed me to step into the position of my participant more naturally.
 My participant belonged to a different demographic compared to my UT.
 My previous participant is a 21 year old, third-year UCLA student while my participant for user research is a 26 year old, working man.
 Now, I am able to have the perspective of two very different individuals and their values of connecting with friends and family members.
 Also, this participant was more talkative as he walked me through each step of performing the tasks and explained to me in detail regarding his opinions of current social media apps and methods of communicating.

   Throughout the interview, I found myself having to change my script questions a little bit, which was expected.
 However, I was able to follow along my script relatively closely.